acdmammoths/acdmammoths.github.io/index.md

 ## How to join

 If you are an Amherst student, and are interested in mixing data, computer science, probability, and statistics, please contact Matteo.
-You must have taken or being currently enrolled in COSC-211 Data Structures.
-Having taken one or more courses in probability and/or statistics (e.g., STAT-135, COSC-223, MATH/STAT-360) is a plus, but not necessary, although if you haven't, it is likely that you will have to spend a semester learning probability, possibly in an independent study course with Matteo.
+With rare exceptions, you should have taken or be enrolled in COSC-211 Data Structures.
+Having taken one or more courses in probability and/or statistics (e.g., STAT-135, COSC-223, MATH/STAT-360) is a plus, but not necessary, although if you haven't, it is likely that you will have to spend a semester learning about probability in computer science, possibly in an independent study course with Matteo.

 ## 🐘 💜 💾  We love data!